-$\ensuremath{\mathsf{PHC}}$ has entered into individual severance agreements (the " $\ensuremath{\mathsf{PHC}}$ Severance Agreements") with senior officers of PHC including its seven executive substantially similar agreement between Promus and Mr. Schultz which agreement will be cancelled.
+PHC has entered into individual severance agreements (the "PHC Severance senior officers of PHC including its seven executive Agreements") with officers.
+The PHC Severance Agreement for Mr. Schultz will replace a substantially similar agreement between Promus and Mr. Schultz which agreement will be cancelled.
 The PHC Severance Agreements will each provide for a compensation payment of 2.99 times the average annual cash compensation (salary and bonus) paid to such executive for the five preceding calendar years (the "Compensation Payment"), as well as accelerated payment of any compensation or awards payable to such executive under any PHC incentive compensation or stock option plan if the executive is terminated subsequent to a change in control of PHC as defined in the PHC Severance Agreements (the "Accelerated Payments") (collectively, the "Severance Payments"), with certain exceptions described below.
 A change in control is defined to occur whenever: (i) any person becomes the beneficial owner of 25% or more of PHC's then outstanding voting securities regardless of comparative voting power of such securities; (ii) within a two-year period, members of the PHC Board at the beginning of such period and approved successors no longer constitute a majority of such Board; or (iii) holders of securities entitled to vote thereon approve a merger or consolidation (with certain exceptions) or a plan of complete liquidation.
 The executives will not be entitled to the Severance Payments subsequent to a change in control if their termination is: (i) by PHC for cause (as defined); (ii) a result of retirement or disability; or (iii) voluntary and not for good reason.
 The acceleration of the vesting of the stock options and restricted stock of all executives will occur effective upon such change in control.